okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/token_hook/token_hook/index.md

 You can modify existing custom claims or OIDC standard profile claims, such as `birthdate` and `locale`.
 You can't, however, modify any system-specific claims, such as `iss` or `ver`, and you can't modify a claim that isn't currently part of the token in the request payload.
 Attempting to modify a system-specific claim or using an invalid operation results in the entire PATCH failing and errors logged in the token hooks events.

 For the list of access token reserved claims that you can't modify, see [Access Tokens Scopes and Claims](https://developer.okta.com/docs/api/resources/oidc/#access-token-scopes-and-claims).
 Note that although the `aud` and `sub` claims are listed as reserved claims, you can modify those claims in access tokens.
+You can't modify these claims in ID tokens.

 See [ID Token Claims](https://developer.okta.com/docs/api/resources/oidc/#id-token-claims) for a list of ID token reserved claims that you can't modify.